- UCAS course code

 The first three years of the course involve academic and practical work, including a considerable amount of clinical experience.
-We work closely with local National Health Service providers to make sure that we prepare you to meet the highest possible workplace standard.
+We work closely with local service providers, including the NHS, to make sure that we prepare you to meet the highest possible workplace standard.

 In the first year, study focuses on developing intellectual skills and understanding of typical speech, language and swallowing.

-The second and third years include units on clinical linguistics, and research, but much of the time is spent studying impairments of speech, language, communication and swallowing, and approaches to assessment and intervention and also in gaining clinical experience.
+The second and third years include units on clinical linguistics and phonetics, and research, but much of the time is spent studying disorders of speech, language, communication and swallowing, and approaches to assessment and intervention and also in gaining clinical experience.